cozyGarage/resume_engine/FAQ.md

 configurable, targeted resumes with minimal duplication.

-For example, a software developer who moonlights as a game programmer might create three JSON Resume (JRS) or FRESH resumes at different levels of specificity:
+For example, a software developer who moonlights as a game programmer might create three JSON Resume resumes at different levels of specificity:

--- **generic.json**: A generic technical resume, suitable for all audiences.
+- **generic.json**: A generic technical resume, suitable for all audiences.
 - **game-developer.json**: Overrides and amendments for game developer positions.
 - **blizzard.json**: Overrides and amendments specific to a hypothetical position at Blizzard.